Scientific Name

 Description

-Peperomia fraseri is unique because of its distinct white flower spikes.
-It has upright stems bearing large, rounded to heart-shaped, glossy green leaves with incised venation.
-The inflorescence consists of a 2 feet (60 cm), reddish, branching peduncle topped with slightly fragrant, white bottle-brush flowers.
+Peperomia fraseri is a unique plant because of its distinct white flower spikes.
+It has upright stems that bear large, glossy green, rounded to heart-shaped leaves with incised venation.
+The inflorescence consists of a 2 feet (60 cm) long, reddish, branching peduncle topped with slightly fragrant white bottle-brush flowers.

 Hardiness